 Trends show that passenger numbers are continuing to rise and are regularly outstripping national growth figures over the last two decades.
 The rail service is an essential network that needs to be strengthened through investment that will both protect connectivity and boost the Peninsula economy.

 A resilient and reliable railway: protecting the coastal mainline is our top priority.
 The South West rail network needs a resilient line, with trains that are capable of operating all year round.
-Whilst Dawlish phase one has been approved and under construction, we need to secure final designs for phases two and three, and ensure that the Government commits to funding these essential works.
+Whilst work has commenced on the Dawlish seas wall, final designs for essential resilience works along the section from Teignmouth to Parsons Tunnel are still to be confirmed.
+This project is currently unfunded and we need to ensure that the Government commits to funding these essential works.

 There also needs to be a commitment to complete development work for a package of infrastructure enhancements to deliver greater track capacity between Castle Cary and Exeter, along the Exeter to Waterloo line via Honiton and Yeovil.
 This will both facilitate trains being diverted in the event of line blockades on the main line via Taunton, but also enable frequency increases serving Honiton and Cranbrook.